 Since traditional banks weren’t meeting small business owner needs, others emerged to fill the niche.
 Today, we call them Virtual Banks.
 These online-only and sometimes “non-bank” companies offer business as well as personal accounts.
 Online-only banks and “non-banks” are beginning to offer business as well as personal accounts.

-One such company you may have heard of is Azlo.
-They are an “over-the-top” banking solution focused on entrepreneurs and small businesses.
-Take a look at a services offering comparison from their site (current as of last article update date):
+One such company you may have heard of is Novo.
+They are an “over-the-top” banking solution (supported by Middlesex Federal Savings) focused on entrepreneurs and small businesses.

 - Payment processing